 OIDs must not contain any characters identified as “reserved” by RFC 2141.

-OIDs must not use ISO 3166-1 alpha-3 country codes as written.
-This does not prevent any particular sequence of letters that may be an ISO 3166-1 alpha-3 code to be used as part of an OID.
-For instance, “nam” cannot be an OID as it is an existing ISO 3166-1 alpha-3 code, but “namea” could be requested and used as an OID.

 DISCUSSION

 The MRN is intended to be an extendable mechanism across the maritime domain.
 IALA does not have the capacity to govern MRN implementation in all instances.
 IALA makes the MRN namespace available to all interested users in the maritime domain with limited interference to the purposes of harmonization and cooperation.